vedanth-warrier/Morphing-Wing/README.md

 ## Design

 - **Airfoil:** NACA 0012
-- **Mechanism:** Chevron-based compliant structure — selected after iterative testing of zig-zag and rectangular alternatives
+- **Mechanism:** Chevron-based compliant structure: selected after iterative testing of zig-zag and rectangular alternatives
-- **Material:** PLA (3D printed) — chosen for balance of flexibility and stiffness; acrylic laser-cut versions used for failure analysis to identify stress concentration points
+- **Material:** PLA (3D printed): chosen for balance of flexibility and stiffness; however, acrylic laser-cut versions were used for failure analysis and to identify stress concentration points
-- **CAD & Simulation:** SolidWorks — stress simulation used to identify and eliminate sharp-corner stress concentrations via filleting
+- **CAD & Simulation:** SolidWorks: stress simulation used to identify and eliminate sharp-corner stress concentrations via filleting

 ![CAD Model](images/cad-model.png)